ykafia/SoftTouch.ECS/ReadME.md

 {
     public string Name;
 }
+public class ModelComponent
+{
+    public byte[] Buffer;
+}
 ```

-As you can see, components are `struct`s, and they can only be value types.
+As you can see, components are either structs or objects of type `Component`.

 Then we create a processor for `NameComponent` :